microsoft/TypeScript-Node-Starter/README.md

 #### Using attach debug configuration
 VS Code debuggers also support attaching to an already running program.
 The `Attach` configuration has already configured, everything you need to do is change `Debug Configuration` to `Attach` and hit `F5`.

-> Tip!
+> Tips!
 Instead of running `npm start`, using `npm run debug` and `Attach Configuration` that make you don't need to stop running project.

 ## Testing
 For this project, I chose [Jest](https://facebook.github.io/jest/) as our test framework.